alt-text-org/js-api.alt-text.org/APIv1.md

 - `image_hash`: The SHA256 hash of the bitmap of the described image
 - `user_hash`: The SHA256 hash of the author's username

-If no matching descriptions are found, an `HTTP 404 Not Found` will be returned.
+If no matching descriptions are found and no text could be extracted, an `HTTP 404 Not Found` will be returned.
 If the rate limit is exceeded an `HTTP 429 Too Many Requests` will be returned.

 ---